iljau/reloadex/README.md

 reloadex
 -----------------------------

 Restart wsgi server on Python code changes.
+Works on Windows and Linux.

 ---